angryreid/algorithm/17_Exam/src/emma/linkedlist/README.md

 ## Pre-requisites

 1. Basic operation of LinkedList
+2. How to set dummy Head
-2. How to insert, delete Node
+3. How to insert, delete Node
-3. How to reverse LinkedList
+4. How to reverse LinkedList
-4. How to find middle Node
+5. How to find middle Node
-5. How to find Nth Node from end
+6. How to find Nth Node from end
-6. How to find loop in LinkedList
+7. How to find loop in LinkedList
-7. How to find length of loop in LinkedList
+8. How to find length of loop in LinkedList
-8. How to remove loop in LinkedList
+9. How to remove loop in LinkedList
-9. How to merge two LinkedList
+10. How to merge two LinkedList
-10. How to find intersection point of two LinkedList
+11. How to find intersection point of two LinkedList

 ## Exams